ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/GitHub_Desktop/en.md

 ## Editing

 1\.
 In the folder you cloned the repo into, navigate to the file you want to edit.
-The articles are organized by the folder names being the article names and the `.md` files being the translations.
+The articles are organized by the folder names being the article names and the `.md` files being the locales.

 2\.
 Once you find the correct file, open it using your favorite text editor.